 The Holidays wouldn’t be complete without a few songs to dance and sing along to while you’re spending time with your friends and family.
 This list of Christmas Song with Movements for Kids from Fantastic Fun and Learning combines your favorites with instructions to get kids moving.
 Our favorite might just be the Reindeer Pokey to the tune of The Hokey Pokey where “You put your antlers in, and you shake them all about!”
 Not only are the songs cute, but each one will get everyone involved through pretend play and learning new actions.
 Each song could be adapted depending on the child’s abilities and interests, too.
 Sign language is also included in the original article!

 Whether you’re searching for ideas to include everyone in the classroom or gather siblings and cousins at home, these holiday sensory play ideas are sure to get the job done while everyone has fun!
 Are you going to plan one or two of these activities with your kids?
-Let us know what you’re doing and how it goes by sharing your stories in the comments section below!
+Let us know what you’re doing and how it goes by sharing your stories on Facebook!
 We, as well as many other parent and teacher readers, would love to know what’s great or what didn’t turn out so well.
 Let’s connect!

 We'll show you how to make tactile Easter eggs for kids who are blind by adding textures or other tactile elements to your dyed eggs.

 Holiday Crafts and Ideas